Start My Answer

 Negotiate to pay less than you owe

 NRS buys debts for pennies on the dollar.
 So you owe them way less money than they are asking you to pay.
-There's room to negotiate.
+There's room to negotiate the debt.
 And you may get yourself a good deal if they accept your proposal.
 They are more concerned about making money, so they are unlikely to reject a good deal.

 Pay for deletion